LLNL/Silo/docs/Chapter2-Section1.md

   See Figure 0-2 on page `104`.
   Because this traversal will wind up visiting edges multiple times, the first time an edge (or face) is encountered is what determines its position in the implicit edge (or face) list.

-  If the zonelist contains arbitrary polyhedra or the zonelist is a polyhedral zonelist (written with `DBPutPHZonelist`), then the traversal algorithm involves visiting each zone, then each face for a zone and finally each edge for a face.
+  If the zonelist contains arbitrary polyhedra or the zonelist is a polyhedral zonelist (written with DBPutPHZonelist), then the traversal algorithm involves visiting each zone, then each face for a zone and finally each edge for a face.

-  Note that `DBPutUcdvar`() can also be used to define a block-centered variable on a multi-block mesh by specifying a multi-block mesh `name` for the `meshname` and `DB_BLOCKCENT` for the `centering`.
+  Note that `DBPutUcdvar()` can also be used to define a block-centered variable on a multi-block mesh by specifying a multi-block mesh `name` for the `meshname` and `DB_BLOCKCENT` for the `centering`.
   This is useful in defining, for example, multi-block variable extents.

   Other information can also be included.
-  This function is useful for writing vector and tensor fields, whereas the companion function, `DBPutUcdvar1`, is appropriate for writing scalar fields.
+  This function is useful for writing vector and tensor fields, whereas the companion function, DBPutUcdvar1, is appropriate for writing scalar fields.

   For tensor quantities, the question of ordering of tensor components arises.
   For symmetric tensor's Silo uses the Voigt Notation ordering.